-What horse racetracks used to look like in Toronto
+This is what horse racetracks used to look like in Toronto

 Not only did the city's various tracks bring out big crowds during their heyday in the early 20th century, but a day at the races represented an opportunity for Toronto's upper crust to show off just how fashionable they were.

-While Rexdale's Woodbine Racetrack — opened in 1956 — keeps up the tradition of a day at the track, a hundred years ago one would have also found tracks at/near Woodbine and Queen, Dufferin and Bloor, Davenport and Bathurst, Thorncliffe Park, and a little later, at Evans and Kipling in Etobicoke.
+While Rexdale's Woodbine Racetrack opened in 1956 keeps up the tradition of a day at the track, a hundred years ago one would have also found tracks at/near Woodbine and Queen, Dufferin and Bloor, Davenport and Bathurst, Thorncliffe Park, and a little later, at Evans and Kipling in Etobicoke.

 By the late 1950s, a number of these tracks had closed down as marquee events were consolidated at the new Woodbine location.
 In the years that followed, horse racing in general suffered from a dip in popularity.
-For most, the idea of heading out to the track has become something of a novelty nowadays.
-Off Track Betting hasn't necessarily helped the local manifestation of the sport, as the participants in that particular ritual can place bets on races taking place all across North America.
-Big events like the Queen's Plate (founded in 1860) still draw a crowd, but in general horse racing has taken on a niche character in Toronto.

 For more on the rise of horse racing in Toronto, see Toronto's Horse Racing History by David Wencer for Heritage Toronto.